 Transfer students enrich the quality and diversity of the academic program at Texas Law, and we encourage them to apply.
-Each year the law school welcomes into our community a number of students who transfer to Texas after completing their first year of law school elsewhere.
+Each year the law school selects into our community a number of students who transfer to Texas after completing their first year of law school elsewhere.
 Texas Law evaluates transfer applications primarily based upon the students’ performance during their first year, but also considers factors such as LSAT, undergraduate record, and an essay explaining the reasons for transfer.
 Applicants who are either in a full-time or part-time J.D. program must complete (or be in the process of completing) their entire first-year curriculum to be eligible to apply for transfer.

 Initially, we will consider applicants for conditional admission based upon first-semester performance.
 Transfer students who exhibit superior academic performance during their first semester may be offered conditional admission pending receipt of a final transcript complete with first-year grades.
 A firm offer of admission will be conditioned upon maintenance of strong academic performance in the second semester.
 All remaining transfer applicants will be evaluated on their first-year performance in its entirety.

 The law school makes every effort to extend to transfer students all the opportunities that are available to students who begin their law studies here.
 Transfer students receive a special student orientation session and are included in our Society Program.
-Transfer students may participate in On-Campus Interviews (OCI) for summer clerkships or postgraduate positions.
+All transfer students must participate in On-Campus Interviews (OCI) for summer clerkships or postgraduate positions.
 Moot court, a law journal write-on competition exclusively for transfers, and judicial clerkship opportunities are also available.
 Some of these activities begin during the summer, so we encourage students to apply as early as possible to maximize access.
 We admit transfer students on a rolling basis once applications are complete.

 Transfer Admission Process